aayushaggarwal/Mobile_phone_rating_prediction/Readme.md

-This project predicts the mobile pphone rating based on certain mobile features and Google Trends frequencies of that mobile phone.It is supervised learning algorithm Logistic Regression  with a training accuracy of 61%
+This project predicts the mobile pphone rating based on certain mobile features and Google Trends frequencies of that mobile phone.It is supervised learning algorithm Logistic Regression  with a training accuracy of 61%.It is implemented in MATLAB